jacolb22/self_assessment_4/README.md

 1. Create a new RStudio project for this assignment.
 Title it "self_assessment_4".
 2. Create a new Quarto document.
 Title it "Self-assessment #4" and provide add your name as the author.
-3. Delete all the material below the front matter
+3. Delete all the material below the front matter.

 ### Respond